Gr\"obner bases for bipartite determinantal ideals: Introduction

 Theorem \ref{theorem:bipartite determinantal} asserts that the all the $2\times2$-minors in $A_1,\dots,A_4$ form a Gr\"obner basis with respect to any lexicographical order that is consistent in all $A_i$ (as an example of such an order, take the reading order on each $X^{(k)}$, and let the variables in $X^{(k)}$ to be larger than the variables in $X^{(k')}$ if $k<k'$). \end{exmp}

-Note that Fieldsteel and Klein have proved Theorem \ref{theorem:bipartite determinantal} for double determinantal ideals in \cite{FK}, and their method probably extends to alls bipartite determinantal ideals.
+Note that Fieldsteel and Klein have proved Theorem \ref{theorem:bipartite determinantal} for double determinantal ideals in \cite{FK}, and their method probably extends to all bipartite determinantal ideals.
 Their elegant proof uses an advanced tool in commutative algebra called the liaison theory, which is very effective in the study of the determinantal varieties and the various generalizations.
 In contrast, our proof is more elementary and uses only the S-pair argument described in Proposition \ref{chain}; this idea is inspired by the work of Narasimhan \cite{Narasimhan} and Caniglia--Guccione--Guccione \cite{Caniglia}.
 In \cite{Narasimhan}, arising from Abyankar's work on singularities of Schubert varieties of flag manifolds, Narasimhan established the primality, and thus irreducibility, of the ladder determinantal ideal.
 We would also like to mention that Conca, De Negri, and Stojanac proved in \cite{Conca} the Gr\"obner basis result on the generators of two flattenings of an order 3 tensor of size $2\times a\times b$, which is a special case of the double determinantal ideals studied in this paper.

 The paper is organized as follows.
-In \S2 we recall the background of Gr\"obner basis, give a key example (Example \ref{example1}), and we prove the main theorem on Gr\"obner basis.
+In \S2 we recall the background of Gr\"obner bases, give a key example (Example \ref{example1}), and we prove the main theorem on Gr\"obner bases.
 In \S3 we discuss some applications by relating the double determinantal ideals to the 3-dimensional tensors and algebraic statistics.
 Most results of the paper were originally included in the first author's PhD dissertation in 2020.

 {\bf Acknowledgments.} We gratefully acknowledge discussions with Patricia Klein, Allen Knutson, and Alex Yong; we thank Bernd Sturmfels and Seth Sullivant for pointing to us the relations of the double determinantal varieties to tensors and algebraic statistics; we thank Nathan Fieldsteel and Patricia Klein for sharing drafts of their papers.
+We greatly appreciate the referee for carefully reading through the paper and providing many helpful comments and suggestions.
 Computer calculations were performed using Macaulay 2 \cite{M2}.